MarkCondello/dev-notes/WP/plugin_development/index.md

   }
   ```

-With the single section in place with the options input added to the form, we can save values to the wp_options table.
+With the single settings section in place which holds the select options input added to the form, we can save values to the wp_options table.
-Currently those settings are not recorded in the form.
+Currently those settings are not recorded in the form when we reload the page.